-Anyinginyi Health Aboriginal Corporation (AHAC) provides primary health care services to the Aboriginal people of Tennant Creek and the surrounding Barkly region.
+Anyinginyi Health Aboriginal Corporation (AHAC) provides primary health care services to Aboriginal people of Tennant Creek and four small communities.

-Community controlled and governed by a board of directors, five service sections make up the organisation.
-Our services take a holistic view of health and include:
+Community controlled and governed by a board of directors, four service sections make up the organisation:

 Aboriginal people in the Barkly region enjoy equity in health status with that of other Australian citizens.

 To be a provider of high quality holistic primary health care services to the Aboriginal communities of the Barkly region in a culturally responsive way.